 - identify principal risks and ensure the implementation of appropriate systems to manage these risks;

-- implement succession planning, including appointing, training, fixing the compensation of and, where appropriate, replacing the Non-Independent Executive Directors of the Company;
+- implement succession planning, including appointing, training, fixing the compensation of and, where appropriate, replacing the GCEO and Non-Independent Executive Directors of the Company;

 - overseeing the development and implementation of investor relations programme or shareholder communication policy for the Group; and